johnnadratowski/shawty/README.md

 The server will start by default on 127.0.0.1:80.

-Shorten a URL by sending a request to http://127.0.0.1?shorten=(urls-to-shorten) where urls-to-shorten is a JSON list containing the urls that you wan to shorten
+Shorten a URL by sending a request to http://127.0.0.1?shorten=(urls-to-shorten) where urls-to-shorten is either a JSON list containing the urls that you want to shorten, or just a single string of a url to shorten.

 The server will respond with a JSON response containing a JSON dictionary with the keys being the long urls and the values being the short URLS.